Last Updated August 2, 2021

 Once you have your new Romanian company, you will be eligible to take advantage of near-zero corporate tax rates.

 So what qualifies as a “micro business?”
-The criteria is rather simple: turnover of 1,000,000 euros or less in the preceding tax year.
+The criteria are rather simple: turnover of 1,000,000 euros or less in the preceding tax year.

 Up until recently, this was capped at a far lower 100,000 euros, basically reserving the low-tax, micro-business regime for truly small businesses and not location independent entrepreneurs running serious international businesses.